liesnikov/extensible-elaborator/paper/main.md

 In the first subsection (@sec:case-implicits) we discuss the implementation of implicit arguments and different options available in the design space.
 In the second subsection (@sec:case-typeclasses) we describe the implementation of type classes added on top of the implicit arguments.
+In the last subsection (@sec:coercion-tactics) we sketch the implementation of coercive subtyping and tactic arguments.

 ## Implicit arguments ## {#sec:case-implicits}

-An attentive reader might realise that the rule for `Implicit` has to be added to the syntax traversal part of the elaborator and they'll be correct in this observation.
+The rule for `Implicit` has to be added to the syntax traversal part of the elaborator.
 In fact, we require not one but two modifications that lie outside of the solvers-constraints part of the system.

-The first one is, indeed, the addition of a separate rule, however contained.
+The first one is, indeed, the addition of a separate case in the syntax traversal, however contained.
 The second one lies in the purely syntactical of the compiler.
 We need the pre-processor to insert the placeholder terms in the surface syntax.
 Particularly, we would like to desugar the declarations of functions in the following way: